borisvanschooten/webcogs-ai-toolkit/vscode-extension/webcogs/README.md

 You have to activate the codelens from the command palette.
 Type Shift-Ctrl-P, then select *"Webcogs: Enable Webcogs Codelens"*.

 You need to have an **OpenAI API key**, which you are prompted to fill in when the plugin initialises.
 If you have to re-enter it, use the command *"Webcogs: Re-enter Webcogs OpenAI API Key"*.
+Note the tool uses the o3 model, which gives me good results (better than o3-mini for example), and is low-cost (about $0.01 to generate a function).

 There's no accept/reject dialog after generating code yet, but the code generations can be undone with regular undo (Ctrl-Z).

+Building a function takes around 10 seconds, but you can build multiple functions in parallel.

 You can augment your source files with @cogs directives inside multiline comments, which indicate prompts with which parts of your code can be generated.
 It currently supports **C-style multiline comments only** (without nesting), so it works for languages like Java, C, C++, C#, PHP, Javascript, Typescript, CSS.
 Example:
 ```javascript